 Change and the Movies

-What can Schumpeter’s “Creative Destruction” look like over time.
+What can Schumpeter’s “Creative Destruction” look like over time?
 To demonstrate these forces, we are going to look at movies and more specifically, how we consume them.
-You only have to go back to the 1970’s and you would see that almost every town had a movie theatre.
-By the late 1970’s, the multiscreen theatres began to appear driving the mom and pops out of business and shuttering the real estate that housed them.
+You only have to go back to the 1970’s and you would see that almost every town had a movie theater.
+By the late 1970’s, the multi-screen theaters began to appear driving the mom and pops out of business and shuttering the real estate that housed them.
 The 1980’s saw the arrival of VHF and a new business was born; the local movie rental store.
 Seeing an opportunity, people like Stuart Skorman of Empire Video and Wayne Huizenga of Blockbuster created large chains which forced most of the locally owned stores to fold.

 Discs and Streams

-At its peak, Blockbuster had more than 9,000 stores, but a new business model had emerged and a new competitor, Netflix.
+At its peak, Blockbuster had more than 9,000 stores, but a new business model and competitor had emerged, Netflix.
 With a better strategy of sending discs through the mail, the new model required no retail real estate.
 Blockbuster struggled to compete with this low-cost model.
 Then, with the advent of faster broadband, Netflix, along with the other remaining players, began to migrate towards streaming rather than mailing discs, fulfilling Skorman’s vision.

 It now appears that it is very difficult to make any money, through subscription service or rental, even as the dominant movie business.
 After less than 15 years, Netflix, having struggled to earn a positive rate of return delivering movies to consumers, either streaming or discs through the mail, is now emphasizing original content.

 What does the future hold for the movie business?
 It’s hard to say.
 Whatever it is, the forces of creative destruction will probably continue.
 Technology has made new businesses possible that were only visions a decade or two ago.
 These advances have made life difficult for every business model thus far.